Fieldguide/pipeline/README.md

 | `onStageStart`    | Runs before each stage is executed |
 | `onStageComplete` | Runs after each stage is executed  |

-Middleware can be specified as an object with one or more event keys or as a factory which returns an object with one or more event keys.

-A middleware callable is provided the following attributes:
+Middleware is specified as an object with middleware callbacks mapped to at least one of the above event keys.
+A middleware callback is provided the following attributes:

 | Parameter      | Description                                                                   |
 | -------------- | ----------------------------------------------------------------------------- |